 - Improve current systems to more accurately identify vessel owners and ensure they can be held responsible;

 - Create an inventory of problem vessels to better understand the scope and scale of the issue and the risks associated with it to inform decisions;

 - Work with provincial, territorial and local governments and Indigenous groups to support the clean-up of smaller high-priority vessels posing risks to coastal communities, and develop plans to address large commercial problem vessels according to the risks they pose;

 - Create a vessel-owner financed program to pay for the clean-up of vessels over the long-term;

 - Promote education and outreach activities to inform owners of their responsibilities for proper vessel disposal; and,

 - Support research aimed at improving recycling options for vessels, including design for the environment and new technologies.

 - Transport Canada conducted consultations to develop a Strategy to Address Abandoned, Derelict and Wrecked Vessels.
 Read our submission from September 2016.

 - The Viki Lyne II was removed from Ladysmith Harbour on October 6, 2016.
-Last summer we rallied with Ladysmith to have this derelict ship removed.
+The previous summer we rallied with Ladysmith to have this derelict ship removed.
 The Viki Lyne II was at imminent risk of sinking with 13,000 litres of oil and toxins on board.